Nastel/jkool-client-java-api/README.md

 	</dependency>
 ```
 ## Streaming using over HTTPS
-Streaming allows developers to send time series data such as events, metrics, transactions, logs over secure jKoolCloud interface.
-You will need your access token that you received when you signed up for jKool.
-This token ensures that the your data goes to the repository
-associated with the access token.
-This token must have streaming permission.
+Streaming allows developers to send time series data such as events, metrics, transactions, logs using JSON/HTTPS interface.
+You will need your access token with streaming permission.
+This token ensures that the streaming data goes to the repository associated with the access token.
 ```java
 	JKStream jkSend = new JKStream("yourtoken");
 ```